jovel/travels/tokyo.md

 This is where rich people shop and also the home of all the high end brand stores.
 But I do recommend visiting [Mitsukoshi Shopping Mall](https://goo.gl/maps/5w2fc99iXXmCJyXN9) for the food and dessert stores in their basement floors.
 The bottom floors of nearly all shopping malls are where a variety of savory and sweet things can be found but Japan snacks are next level and Mitsukoshi has all the best foods.

 **Notable stops**
-* Stationary: [Ito-ya](https://goo.gl/maps/6tr9jaaQRNuEoBeC7) - oldest stationery store with 8 stores and an annex in the back
+* Stationary: [Ito-ya](https://goo.gl/maps/6tr9jaaQRNuEoBeC7) - oldest stationery store with 8 floors of stationery goodness and an annex in the back
+* Go to the basement of any of the fancy malls in Ginza for all the desserts

 ### Harajuku/Omoetesando